-My speaking is on community health and encompasses the determinants of health, value-based health care, and understanding health beyond the lens of health care
+My speaking is on community power and health, encompassing community engagement and the determinants of health

 Some of the topics I speak about

 The Realities of Responding to the Social Determinants of Health